transparency

 followers & listeners

-Apparently it’s quite expensive (and in many cases impossible) to simply pull my listener metrics via API, so I’m just going to post my rough stats here (last updated 2025-12-23):
+Apparently it’s quite expensive (and in many cases impossible) to simply pull my listener metrics via API, so I’m just going to post my rough stats here:

 finances 💰